holochain/holochain-rust/doc/architecture/decisions/0015-container-api.md

 functions in the case of bridging) and remote processes alike to be implemented by the context a Holochain app is executed in.

-Fundamental to this API is user/client roles and permissions.
+Fundamental to this API is **user/client roles and permissions**.
 Clients will be able to use different subsets of the Container's API depending on their specific permissions.
+So an implicit aspect of this API is that every potential API call happens in the context of a known client identified through a client ID that the API manages and returns to the admin client as handles.

+We will specify this API in a separate *specification document*.
+The following subsection provide examples for how this *could* look like:

-### Generic API
+### Example API

 Every client (of the Container API, i.e. QML root widgets, admin UI in the case of HoloSqape, and network services built on top of the Container)